Handling Halloween as a Christian family is starting to get tricky at our house.

-There’s nothing specific about Halloween in the Bible, but what I do know is that in the city of Ephesus, people practiced sorcery and witchcraft daily.
+There’s nothing specific about Halloween in the Bible, but I do know in the city of Ephesus, people practiced sorcery and witchcraft daily.
 Also in Ephesus, Paul strategically moved his ministry out of the selectivity of synagogues and the obscurity of homes right into the city square.
 We are told that “everyone heard the Word of the Lord”(Acts 19:10) in Ephesus.
-Also, many churches were planted in the surrounding cities as a result of Paul’s ministry.
-In the darkest city of all, Paul intentionally took the light of the gospel right into the center of it.
+Also, Paul planted many churches in the surrounding cities as a result of intentional ministry.
+In the darkest city of all, Paul strategically took the light of the gospel right into the center of it.

 And right then and there, I made a resolution: I’m taking back Halloween.
 No, I’m not boycotting it.
 I’m reframing it.
 I’m using it as an opportunity to teach my kids that evil is real and we’re called to shine in the midst of it.
 How?
 We’ll serve at our church’s harvest festival.
 We don’t live in a neighborhood that gets trick or treaters, but if we did, I’d set up tables right in my driveway and serve food.
 Maybe include a craft or games.
 Bring out my dogs.
 Anything to cause my neighbors to stop for a few moments so I could interact with them- at least learn their names.

 But we’ll also go out into the darkness.
 We’ll see things that are scary- people who laugh at death and destruction-children dressed as witches, devils and vampires, while my children wear historical costumes that recount life rather than celebrate death.
 I will introduce ourselves to others in our neighborhood and tell them where we live.
 We’ll try and make connections and then pray for those whom we met.